Social Security Disability Attorney in Lakeland, FL

 Are you eligible for Supplemental Security Income (SSI) benefits?
-If you do not qualify for Social Security Disability benefits because you have not worked for a total of five of the last ten years, you may qualify for SSI benefits.
+If you are denied Social Security Disability benefits because you have not worked for a total of five of the last ten years, you may qualify for SSI benefits.
 Supplemental Security Income was established to help those people who are disabled, but didn’t have the opportunity to work the required quarters.

 To qualify for SSI benefits, you need clear, complete medical records that describe your disability and thoroughly explain your inability to work.

 Our SSDI and SSI benefits lawyers know what records are needed for your SSI disability benefits claim.
 When you are awarded SSI benefits, you will also have Medicaid eligibility.
 That means your healthcare needs will be covered by Medicaid benefits.